Taoist philosophy: Ideas in Taoist classics

 The Daodejing also mentions the concept of wúwéi (effortless action), which is illustrated with water analogies (going with the flow of the river instead of against it) and "encompasses shrewd tactics—among them “feminine wiles”— which one may utilize to achieve success".
 Wúwéi is associated with yielding, minimal action and softness.
 Wúwéi is the activity of the ideal sage (shèng-rén), who spontaneously and effortlessly express dé (virtue), acting as one with the universal forces of the Dào, resembling children or un-carved wood (pu).

+A further basic concept mentioned in the Daodejing is guigen (return to the source or root) or guifu (return again).
+This concept is employed in several examples from nature, such as when plants return to their dormant state after a cycle of luxurient growth or when a stream that has become muddied returns to clearness.
+After each such example, it is suggested that people can likewise return to a state of stillness or clarity and thus achieve the Dào.
+According to Giles, this back and forth movement between stillness and the constant flow, what he calls the double return, refers to a feature of human awareness in which stillness and activity co-exist in awareness.
+According to Giles:

+What happens is in finding the stillness within the constant flow, one disengages from actively participating in this flow.
+One lets the perceptions and thoughts go on their way without oneself being swept along with them.
+This is returning to the root or source of awareness.
+It is the root of awareness because it is this state that allows us to see the workings of awareness.
+It is the root from which the ceaseless activity (luxurient growth) of awareness issues forth.
+This root is, as it were, a vantage point from which the other operations of awareness can be quietly observed.

+This, says Giles, is the meditative state of awareness that is the Dào.
+It is the state of awareness achieved by sages.

-They concentrate their internal energies, are humble, pliable, and content; and they move naturally without being restricted by the structures of society and culture.
+Sages concentrate their internal energies, are humble, pliable, and content; and they move naturally without being restricted by the structures of society and culture.
 The Daodejing also provides advice for rulers, such as never standing out, keeping weapons but not using them, keeping the people simple and ignorant, and working in subtle unseen ways instead of forceful ones.
 It has generally been seen as promoting minimal government.